 (2) For the purpose of this section —

-“additions” include the installation or improvement of water supply, sewerage or drainage systems and all necessary fittings;
+additions include the installation or improvement of water supply, sewerage or drainage systems and all necessary fittings;

-“local government” includes the Minister within the meaning of the Water Agencies (Powers) Act 1984 acting under section 34 of that Act, a water board constituted under the Water Boards Act 1904 and a drainage board constituted under the Land Drainage Act 1925.
+local government includes the Minister within the meaning of the Water Agencies (Powers) Act 1984 acting under section 34 of that Act, a water board constituted under the Water Boards Act 1904 and a drainage board constituted under the Land Drainage Act 1925.

 (3) No loan shall be made under this section other than to a person who satisfies the Authority that his financial position justifies the assistance applied for.